 Eugenie Detroit

-Eugenie: As you know, Variously is one of Eugenie’s cherished brands for its sharp focus on sustainability, but we also carry many other sustainable brands.
+eugenie: As you know, Variously is one of eugenie’s cherished brands for its sharp focus on sustainability, but we also carry many other sustainable brands.
 What other brands or pieces do you resonate with at the shop?

-Anjali: It is so fantastic to see how diverse Eugenie’s curation is, and it is amazing to see the focus on education present at the shop.
+Anjali: It is so fantastic to see how diverse eugenie’s curation is, and it is amazing to see the focus on education present at the shop.
 I really like Rachel Comey and the modern design language of the jewelry selection.
 I recently discovered one of the new brands you carry, Ound, which caught my interest because of the hand-knitting; the pieces look beautiful.
 I also really like Kowtow; they are such a timeless, modern brand as well.
 7115 by Szeki is another one of my favorites, and of course, I am always rooting for our Detroit brands like Hope for Flowers by Tracy Reese and Detroit Rose.